 Carolina Jessamine (Gelsemium sempervirens)

-Carolina Jessamine shares water needs with bird of paradise, making it an ideal companion plant.
+Carolina Jessamine shares water needs with the bird of paradise, making it an ideal companion plant.

 However, it is highly toxic to humans and pets.